msavin/SteveJobs/README.md

 ## Repeating Jobs

-Creating repeating jobs is easy, and you have total control over how they run.
-First, you need to create a job that will automatically replicate itself.
+Compared to a CRON Job, the Steve Jobs package gives you much more control over how and when the job runs.
+To get started, you just need to create a job that replicates itself.

 ```javascript
 Jobs.register({